 Animal Allies of Texas is a 501(c)(3) animal advocacy/rescue organization, dedicated to improving the quality of life in our community.
 Our goal is to build a no-kill shelter on enough land to house not only “adoptable” animals, but “treatable” ones as well – those who need medical care or behavior modification to become adoptable.
 While working toward this goal, we engage in community service and humane education projects to help bring about “humanity championed by thought.”
 AAT relies solely on a dedicated group of volunteers to operate.
 If you are interested in joining us in any capacity you will find it a rewarding experience.
 Please view our volunteer page to find out how you can help.

-Low Cost Vaccination Clinics in April
+Low Cost Vaccination Clinics

 The Saving Grace Fund